abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

-have not gone beyond aging; I am of the nature to sicken, I have not gone beyond sickness; I am of the nature to die, I have not gone beyond dying.* We may think these concepts apply to sometime in the future—somewhere else, not now—but that is not the case.
+have not gone beyond aging; I am of the nature to sicken, I have not gone beyond sickness; I am of the nature to die, I have not gone beyond dying.* We may think these concepts apply to sometime in the future---somewhere else, not now---but that is not the case.
 We carry old age, sickness, and death with us all the time.
-Something that is very mundane and we do all the time, such as getting up at night to go to the toilet—well, tonight may be the last time for us to do that.
+Something that is very mundane and we do all the time, such as getting up at night to go to the toilet---well, tonight may be the last time for us to do that.
 It's always important to recollect and remember that, making sure we are using our time skillfully.\
 Tan Pannyavudo was a very diligent and sincere monk.
 He had a career track waiting for him in the world but chose not to take it.
 Instead, he became a monk, used his time skillfully, and put effort into his